Data-Driven Content Planning & Page Optimization

 Next Steps

-I plan to expand this process into a repeatable analytics-to-design framework for future content planning projects — integrating behavioral metrics earlier in the design cycle for continuous optimization.
+I plan to expand this process into a repeatable analytics-to-design framework for future content planning projects — integrating behavioural metrics earlier in the design cycle for continuous optimization.